Quansight-Labs/quansight-labs-site/posts/2020/06/nixos-rpi-wifi-router.md

 A lot of the Nix documentation seems to be aimed at a very particular kind of desktop user: *someone who already has Nix installed!* Such users represent an important use case, and the nix build configurations are easy enough to read.
-However, I definitely think there is onboarding improvement work to be done in the Nix ecosystem.
+However, I definitely think there is on-boarding improvement work to be done in the Nix ecosystem.

 So, will I ever go back?
 I don't think so!
-This router was so cheap (~$40) and the Raspberry Pi 3B+ is so powerful that I get amazing performance throughout my entire appartment.
+This router was so cheap (~$40) and the Raspberry Pi 3B+ is so powerful that I get amazing performance throughout my entire apartment.
 If it ever breaks, the Pi will be trivial to replace.
 I am really happy with what I created.
 Even if this little project isn't original, it solves a real problem in my day-to-day life.